aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-dapp.md

 ### Aptos Wallet

-Before starting this tutorial, install the [Aptos Wallet extension](../guides/building-wallet-extension.md).
+Before starting this tutorial, install the [Petra extension](../guides/install-petra-wallet-extension).

 After you install it: